chnnee/dyong/readme.md

 Hello!
-We are team Dyong taking an 'open source SW' lecture at Gachon university.

-In modern cities, movement is essential and traffic is rapidly increasing accordingly.
-In response, we created the 'Pedestrain Analysis System on the Road' by utilizing the Github and OpenCV that we learned in the lecture.

-Our system focuses on improving traffic safety and efficiency by analyzing the movement of pedestrains on the road in real time.
-Furthemore, we can create a better environment by continuously improving road infrastrucure by utilizing the collected pedestrian data.
+We are Team Dyong, currently enrolled in the 'Open Source Software' course at Gachon University.

+In the fast-paced urban landscape, the significance of efficient movement and the challenges posed by increasing traffic are more apparent than ever.
+To address these issues, we have leveraged the knowledge gained from the open-source software (OSS) lecture, along with GitHub and OpenCV, to develop the 'Pedestrian Analysis System on the Road.'

+Our system is dedicated to enhancing both traffic safety and efficiency by real-time analysis of pedestrian movements on roadways.
+As we continuously gather and utilize pedestrian data, we aspire to contribute to the ongoing improvement of urban infrastructure, envisioning a future where our efforts lead to safer and more efficient transportation systems.

+Particularly noteworthy, we have integrated code to recognize smiling expressions using a camera, adding an engaging aspect to our innovative project.

-Our project may be a small effort to explore future road systems and challenge traffic problems in modern cities, but we believe that small efforts can lead to big changes.
-Together, we look forward to our efforts to help build a safer and more efficient transportation system in future cities!
+While our project represents a modest step in exploring future road systems and tackling traffic issues in modern cities, we firmly believe in the transformative power of small efforts.
+We eagerly anticipate the collective impact of initiatives like ours on building a safer and more efficient transportation system for the cities of tomorrow.

-Thank you!
+Thank you for your attention!